loganphillips792/homelab/docker/README.md

 `ssh logan@10.0.0.33 "docker run --rm -v karakeep-data:/data -v \$HOME:/backup alpine sh -c 'tar czf /backup/karakeep-backup-\$(date +%Y%m%d-%H%M%S).tar.gz -C /data .'"`

+- You might see this error in the Mongo logs that will prevent the app from working: _WARNING: MongoDB 5.0+ requires a CPU with AVX support, and your current system does not appear to have that!_
+  - To fix this, go to the Hardware settings of the VM, Edit the Processors and select `x86-64-v3` as the `Type`.
+Restart the VM

 # DNS Process Explained

 1. Set Wifi DNS on mac to IP address of Mac (ipconfig getifaddr en0)